Tokugawa coinage

 Main coins of Tokugawa coinage.
 A large ovoid gold Koban, under it a small gold Ichibuban, top right a silver Ichibuban, under it a silver Isshuban and a bronze round Mon.

-Tokugawa coinage was a unitary and independent metallic monetary system established by shōgun Tokugawa Ieyasu in 1601 in Japan, and which lasted throughout the Tokugawa period until its end in 1867.
+Tokugawa coinage was a unitary and independent metallic monetary system established by shōgun Tokugawa Ieyasu in 1601 in Japan, and which lasted throughout the Edo period until its end in 1867.

 History

 Gold mines across Japan, such as the Toi gold mine in present-day Izu, Shizuoka Prefecture, provided the material for the coinage.

 The establishment of Tokugawa coinage followed a period in which Japan was dependent on Chinese bronze coins for its currency.
 Tokugawa coinage lasted for more than two centuries, and ended with the events of the Boshin war and the establishment of the Meiji restoration.
 However, there is an ongoing discussion of the entity of the precious metal coins.
 It was not a part of Tokugawa bakufu which issued gold and silver coins, but private organizations owned by merchants.